 One of the advantages of being in a longer treatment program is the luxury of time.
 Patients in a 90-day treatment program have several months to adjust to life after substances.
 Active addiction burns up a lot of time and energy, and it can take time for people to get comfortable in sobriety.

 Longer treatment stays also provide ample time for medical detoxification.
 When a person stops using substances, it can take a while for the body to rebalance itself.
 Once a person has detoxed successfully, they are able to ease into the daily structure of the treatment program.

 When people enter recovery, they are introduced to a whole new way of living.
 The structure provided at a 90-day program educates patients on proper nutrition and personal wellness practices.
 Treatment groups may also work on relational skills that build over time, such as conflict resolution and managing emotions.

-At The Bluffs, these skills are taught through a comprehensive blend of recovery therapies.
+At Vertava Health of Ohio, these skills are taught through a comprehensive blend of recovery therapies.
 Our treatment regimen includes individual and group counseling, adventure therapy, mindfulness, and medication-assisted treatment.

 Find The Right Treatment Program Today

 We can help you explore treatment options, find the right rehab center, and design a plan that meets your needs.Contact Us

 When people embark on the transformative journey of sobriety, they often establish lifelong bonds with therapists and peers.
 These new relationships can be especially important during the transitional time of early recovery.